thuml/AutoTimes/README.md

 > **[In-context Forecasting](./scripts/in-context_forecasting/)**: We propose in-context forecasting in this paper, where instructions in time series itself are available to further enhance forecasting.

-> **[Generality on Large Language Models](scripts/llm_generality)**: AutoTimes can be easily applied to various kinds of large language models, demonstrating generality and proper scaling behavior without the burden of heavy fine-tuning.
+> **[Generality on Large Language Models](scripts/llm_generality)**: AutoTimes can be easily applied to various kinds of large language models, demonstrating generality and proper scaling behavior.

 # Updates